TheUpshot/statement/README.md

 ## Usage

-Statement provides access to press releases and Facebook status updates from members of Congress.
+Statement provides access to press releases, Facebook status updates and tweets from members of Congress.
 Most congressional offices have RSS feeds but some require HTML scraping.

+### Press Releases

 To parse an RSS feed, simply pass the URL to Statement's Feed class:

 ```ruby
 require 'rubygems'